-The footprint of the construction of this telecommunication mast will be 59m, this includes the monopole mast and associated infrastructure.
+The footprint of the construction of this telecommunication mast will be 68.5m2, this includes the lattice mast and associated infrastructure.
 It is recommended that the development footprint not be expanded; and during the construction phase the moving area around this construction to be minimized and kept in close proximity to the site.